LauPM/TFM/README.md

 The main idea of the protect is to analyse whether the correlated temperature CMB maps with polarization (or vice-versa) allow us to draw more significant conclusions on the CMB detected anomalies rather than the original temperature and polarization CMB maps.
-For this purpose we study the optimal techniques to obtain these CMB correlated maps.
+For this purpose we study the optimal techniques to obtain these CMB correlated maps. (see the document for more information https://laupm.github.io/TFM-Correlated_CMB_maps/PerezMolinaLaura_TFM.pdf)

 The complete code can be found at: https://laupm.github.io/TFM-Correlated_CMB_maps/TFM_Correlated_CMB_maps.html

 #### Erratum